Bible Gives Hope

 “Wherefore, as by one man [Adam] sin entered into the world, and death by sin; and so death passed upon all men, for that all have sinned.”

-The Bible’s New Testament records the arrival of this longed-for saviour, known as Jesus Christ:
+The Bible’s New Testament records the arrival of this longed-for saviour, Jesus Christ:

 “…The angel of the Lord appeared unto him in a dream, saying, Joseph, thou son of David, fear not to take unto thee Mary thy wife: for that which is conceived in her is of the Holy Spirit.
 And she shall bring forth a son, and thou shalt call his name JESUS: for he shall save his people from their sins.”
 Matthew 1:20-21